We Detect & Repair Leaks in Austin & San Antonio

 Dark or Moldy Spots on Ceiling

 There are many causes of mold in homes, but the presence of water and high humidity creates conditions where mold thrives.
 If you notice darker spots on your walls and ceiling, it’s a good sign you need our leak detection services.
-If you rule out a plumbing leak, you can move onto other potential causes of mold and check your HVAC system and or roof.
+If you rule out a plumbing leak, you can move onto other potential causes of mold.
+For example, your HVAC could be malfunctioning and dripping onto the ceiling below.
+There is also a very real possibility that you have an exterior hole in your roof allowing rain water to flow into the home or business.

 In rare occasions, you may have mold growing behind drywall or in areas that aren’t visible.
 Mold can create musty odors.
 If you notice a persistent musty odor that doesn’t go away, it’s time to give us a call.